 Can I switch carriers after Nationwide dropped my pet?

-Yes, but with a catch: any condition already in your pet's records becomes pre-existing with the new carrier, so it likely won't be covered.
+Yes, but with a catch: related prior signs, advice, treatment, and diagnoses will usually be reviewed as pre-existing by the new carrier, subject to cure-out rules and limited state/form-specific exceptions.
 Insure a clean-record pet right away, and ask each carrier exactly how it reviews prior medical records before you apply — the answer varies more than you'd expect.

 How to file an OIR complaint if a claim is denied